 Learn more about the risks and sources of lead in the home garden and urban environment. (*.pdf)

-This measure of lead in the soil is determined from 3 grams of air-dried soil that is shaken in 30 milliliters of 1 molar nitric acid (HNO3) for 1 hour at 180 opm.
-The mixture is then centrifuged and the supernatant is analyzed for lead with an inductively coupled plasma optical emission spectrometer (ICP-OES).
+Lead in the soil is determined from an air-dried 3-gram sample which is shaken with 30 milliliters of 1 M nitric acid (HNO3) for 1 hour.
+The mixture is centrifuged and the supernatant is analyzed for lead via inductively coupled plasma optical emission spectrometer (ICP-OES).
 Results are reported in parts per million (ppm) lead (Pb) in the soil.
-This method does not measure total lead, it measures the fraction that is environmentally available and that is potentially harmful to human health upon ingestion.
+This method does not measure total lead.
+It measures the fraction that is environmentally available, which is potentially harmful to humans when ingested.